Frequently Asked Questions about Credit Equivalency

 Can I receive PPAC credit if my work experience is affiliated with a church?

-Work experience performed on the premises of a religious institution is allowed ONLY if it is NOT an activity of or for the religious organization.
+Work experience performed on the premises of a religious institution is allowed only if it is not an activity of or for the religious organization.